 - The maintenance company for failing to maintain the equipment

 Determining liability in one of these incidents is a very complex process.
 We know how to go about it, from interviewing witnesses to gathering evidence at the accident scene to hiring maintenance experts.

 The individual or company that owns the building with the elevator or escalator has an obligation to make sure that the equipment receive regular maintenance in accordance with the appropriate codes.
 Often, a separate company handles the maintenance, not the building’s usual maintenance team.
 The maintenance company also has a duty to inspect and repair the equipment properly.
 Both parties might be liable if improper maintenance contributed to your injuries.

 Following any major incident and injury, Defendants and their experts will immediately make efforts to investigate and undertake repairs, potentially destroying valuable evidence – usually within hours.
 Timely notifying and inspecting the subject equipment is critical to preserving your right to a fair and impartial evaluation of the issues presented in each case.
 Do not hesitate to reach out and secure our services to protect your interests.

 Get Our Experienced Help – Today

 Getting injured on an elevator or escalator is a nightmare.
 No one deserves it, so we are ready to help you advocate for your rights.
-To speak with one of our team members, please schedule your free initial consultation with us by calling the Brownsville office at 956-546-5556, or San Antonio at 210-277-0542, or by using our online contact form.
+To speak with one of our team members, please schedule your free initial consultation with us by calling the Brownsville office or Boerne at 956-594-5370, or by using our online contact form.